greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 => ALTER ROLE myrole SET search_path TO myschema,gp_toolkit;
 ```

-This documentation describes the most useful views in `gp_toolkit`.
-You may notice other objects \(views, functions, and external tables\) within the `gp_toolkit` schema that are not described in this documentation \(these are supporting objects to the views described in this section\).
+This documentation describes the most useful views and user-defined functions (UDFs) in `gp_toolkit`.
+You may notice other objects (views, functions, and external tables) within the `gp_toolkit` schema that are not described in this documentation (these are supporting objects to the views described in this section).

 > **Caution** Do not change database objects in the gp\_toolkit schema.
 Do not create database objects in the schema.
 Changes to objects in the schema might affect the accuracy of administrative information returned by schema objects.
 Any changes made in the gp\_toolkit schema are lost when the database is backed up and then restored with the `gpbackup` and `gprestore` utilities.